David H. Kinder, RFC®, ChFC, CLU

 The following titles are regulated terms with corresponding licensing:

-Insurance Agent: One who holds various insurance licenses with one or more states to sell various insurance products such as life insurance, disability insurance, long term care, and various annuities.
+Insurance Agent or Producer: One who holds various insurance licenses with one or more states to sell various insurance products such as life insurance, disability insurance, long term care, and various annuities.

-Registered Representative: One who holds broker/dealer securities licenses, such as Series 6, 63, 7, etc.
+Registered Representative (RR): One who holds broker/dealer securities licenses, such as Series 6, 63, 7, etc.

-Investment Advisor: One who holds a Series 65 license and is an Investment Advisor Representative (IAR) for a Registered Investment Advisory (RIA) firm.
+Investment Advisor Representative (IAR): One who holds a Series 65 license and is an Investment Advisor Representative (IAR) for a Registered Investment Advisory (RIA) firm.

-Whenever I read that someone is promoting themselves as a "fiduciary advisor", they are saying that they are an Investment Advisor regulated to provide advice about securities under the Investment Advisers Act of 1940.
+Whenever I read that someone is promoting themselves as a "fiduciary advisor", they are saying that they are an Investment Advisor Representative (for an RIA firm) regulated to provide advice about securities under the Investment Advisers Act of 1940.